endlos99/finalgrom99/doc/MANUAL.md

 such a file to `UPDATE.PLD` and copy it to an SD card.
 Now follow the procedure above.
 The update will take about 15 seconds.
 Note that the TI may crash during the update, but this does no harm.
-Do not forget to remove the SD card before you power cycle or reset the FinalGROM 99!
+Do not forget to remove the SD card before you power cycle or reset the FinalGROM 99, and to delete the `UPDATE.AVR` before you use the SD card again!

 A failed `.PLD` update may leave your FinalGROM 99 not working, but it cannot brick your cart.
 In case of a failure, make sure the update file is